 HDRF chooses not to use the term “mental illness” to refer to disorders of the mind and brain.
 The term conjures up negative images in the popular imagination, propagates stigma, and is not scientifically accurate.
 Therefore, at HDRF we always refer to this area as “mind-brain illness.”

 1American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, fourth edition, text revision, DSM-!V – TR.
 Washington, DC 2000.

 - Affects over 18 million adults (one in ten) in any given year.3

 - Is the leading cause of disability for ages 15-44.4

-- Is the primary reason why someone dies of suicide every 15 minutes. – over 38,000 people a year.5
+- Is the primary reason why someone dies of suicide about every 12 minutes. – over 41,000 people a year.5

 3Kessler RC et al. Prevalence, Severity, and Comorbidity of Twelve-Month DSM-IV Disorders in the National Comorbidity Survey Replication (NCS-R).
 Archives of General Psychiatry, 2005 Jun; 62:617-627.

 5Centers for Disease Control and Prevention (CDC) Web -based Injury Statistics Query and Reporting System (WISQARS) [Online].(2013,2011)National Center for Injury Prevention and Control, CDC (producer).

 Depression in the Workplace…

 - Causes 490 million disability days from work each year in the U.S. 6